guraltsev/camp-2026-VR/docs/issues/22_continuous_dynamic_object_portal_traversal.md

 ## Goal

-Fix visible discontinuities when geodesci marmots cross portals.
+Fix visible discontinuities when dynamic objects like geodesic marmots cross portals.

 All portal traversal should feel continuous: an object should remain in its source cell until the traversal point at the center of the object crosses the portal plane, then appear in the target cell with the same physical pose transformed through the portal.